Amin al-Husseini: Political activities, 1930–1935

 By 1928–1929 a coalition of a new Palestinian nationalist group began to challenge the hegemony so far exercised by al-Husseini.
 The group, more pragmatic, hailed from the landed gentry and from business circles, and was intent on what they considered a policy of more realistic accommodation to the Mandatory government.
 From this period on, a rift emerged, that was to develop into a feud between the directive elite of Palestinian Arabs.

 In 1931, al-Husseini founded the World Islamic Congress, on which he was to serve as president.
 Versions differ as to whether or not al-Husseini supported Izz ad-Din al-Qassam when he undertook clandestine activities against the British Mandate authorities.
 His appointment as imam of the al-Istiqlal mosque in Haifa had been approved by al-Husseini.
 Lachman argues that he secretly encouraged, and perhaps financed al-Qassam at this period.
 Whatever their relations, the latter's independent activism, and open challenge to the British authorities appears to have led to a rupture between the two.
 He vigorously opposed the Qassamites' exactions against the Christian and Druze communities.

-In 1933, according to Alami, the mufti expressed interest in Ben Gurion's proposal of a Jewish-Palestine as part of a larger Arab federation.
+In 1933, according to Alami, al-Husseini expressed interest in Ben Gurion's proposal of a Jewish-Palestine as part of a larger Arab federation.